fugu137/password-checker/README.md

 **The idea for this script is from Computerphile: https://www.youtube.com/watch?v=hhUb5iknVJs.
 I decided to try writing the script myself as a learning exercise in python.*

-## Instructions For Use:
+## Instructions

+### Method 1:
+1. Under `Releases` to the right, click on `Password Checker`.
+2. Click `password_checker.exe` to download it.
+3. Once it is saved to your computer, run `password_checker.exe`.

+### Method 2:
 1. Download `password_checker.py` from the repository.
 2. Follow the instructions at https://wiki.python.org/moin/BeginnersGuide/Download to install Python (unless you already have it).
 3. Open the Command Prompt/Terminal and navigate to the folder whether you saved `password_checker.py`.
-4. Next, type `python3 -m pip install requests`.
+4. Next, type `python -m pip install requests`.
 (This installs the module used to communicate with the pwnedpassword service.)
-5. After the requests module is installed type `python3 password_checker.py`.
+5. After the requests module is installed type `python password_checker.py`.
 The script should run and give you a prompt to type in a password.
 You can check as many passwords as you like.